-All marijuana establishments must register with the NV CCB.
-If applications contain all required information and after vetting by officers, establishments are issued a medical marijuana establishment registration certificate.
-In a local governmental jurisdiction that issues business licenses, the issuance by the NV CCB of a medical marijuana establishment registration certificate is considered provisional until the local government has issued a business license for operation and the establishment is in compliance with all applicable local governmental ordinances.
-Final registration certificates are valid for a period of one year and are subject to annual renewals after required fees are paid and the business remains in good standing.
+All marijuana establishments must obtain a license from the NV CCB.
+If applications contain all required information and after vetting by officers, establishments are issued a marijuana establishment license.
+In a local governmental jurisdiction that issues business licenses, the issuance by the NV CCB of a marijuana establishment license is considered conditional until the local government has issued a business license for operation and the establishment is in compliance with all applicable local governmental ordinances.
+Final licenses are valid for a period of one year and are subject to annual renewals after required fees are paid and the business remains in good standing.
 Renewal requests are typically communicated through email from the NV CCB and include a renewal form.
 The renewal periods serve as an update for the NV CCB on the licensee's status toward active licensure.
-It is important to note that provisional licenses do not permit the operation of any commercial or medical cannabis activity.
-Only after a provisional licensee has gone through necessary state and local inspections, if applicable, and has received a final registration certificate from the NV CCB may an entity engage in cannabis business operation.
+It is important to note that conditional licenses do not permit the operation of any commercial or medical cannabis activity.
+Only after a conditional licensee has gone through necessary state and local inspections, if applicable, and has received a final license from the NV CCB may an entity engage in cannabis business operation.

-Any unexpected delays or costs associated with the licensing renewal process could impede the ongoing or planned operations and could have a material adverse effect on our business, financial condition, results of operations or prospects.
+Any unexpected delays or costs associated with the licensing renewal process could impede the ongoing or planned operations and could have a material adverse effect on the Company's business, financial condition, results of operations or prospects.